Updated: Feb 19

-In the last week it’s just not BREXIT that politicians have been debating in Parliament (just in case you wondered what else there is to debate).
-Alongside this controversial topic there is another smaller one brewing, and that is the age-old argument about the fairness of high court enforcement vs bailiff and when they should be used.
+In the last week, it’s just not BREXIT that politicians have been debating in Parliament (just in case you wondered what else there is to debate).
+Alongside this controversial topic, there is another smaller one brewing, and that is the age-old argument about the fairness of high court, county court enforcement vs bailiff and when they should be used.

 We think it fair to say that these debates have been ongoing since the Payne Report of 1971 – and probably before that if anyone dug out the archives going back deep into our political history.
 As we have said Sheriffs have been part of the English system since 992 A.D. being the second oldest secular office next to the Crown itself.

 The usefulness of such debates on the enforcement process within the legal system is for another blog post.
 Enforcement itself is “a-political” which means it has no political affiliation and must be entirely neutral in its process and deployment.